Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 * `price` will be formatted to `priceText`
 * `listPrice` will be formatted to `listPriceText`
-* `priceCurrencyCode` will be used to get the curreny code
+* `priceCurrencyCode` will be used as the currency code

 The same mapping will also be attempted for SKU level data